crowbar/barclamp-crowbar/doc/devguide/ui/role.md

     ```
     messaging/crowbar_engine/barclamp_messaging/app/views/barclamp_messaging/node_roles/_messaging-server.name.html.haml
     ```
     The partial is made up of four main components, the form, the validation rules, the validation messages and the read-only view.
-The template for the the overall partial should follow this pattern:
+The template for the overall partial should follow this pattern:

   ```haml
   - data_nil_empty = (data.nil? || data=={})